 Oh wait, there are no buses this weekend.
 That’s ok, because Looe and Polperro are only 5 miles apart following the coastline, so it’s easy enough to walk there and back.

-What was the walk from Looe to Polperro like?
+What to expect on the walk from Looe to Polperro

-When I describe the walk below, I will show you both.
+When I describe the walk route below, I will show you both.

 Should you walk one way, or there and back?

 To walk one way, I would class the walk as easy.
-If you want to walk from Looe to Polperro and back I would probably call it medium, just due to the length and doubling the hills.
+If you want to walk from Looe to Polperro and then back, I would probably call it moderate difficulty, just due to the length and doubling the hills.
 Saying that, my judgement is probably skewed from the beast of a walk I did recently from Kingswear to Brixham.
 Everything is easy after that walk.

 Wether you choose to do one way or both, you don’t have to decide now.
 After arriving in Polperro, you can have a mooch, stop for lunch, and then decide wether to get the bus back or do the walk (unless it’s Easter or Xmas, or another day when buses are having a rest, then you have no choice.
 You will have to walk)